istio/tools/perf/istio-install/README.md

 - `${CLUSTER_NAME}/configmap*` - configmaps with GCP-specific configurations

 ## Istio Setup

+When installing storage for prometheus note that each cloud provider has its own labeling for storage.
+In the base/templates/prometheus-install.yaml file it has both the IBM cluster setup and GKE cluster setup.
+Before running the setup_istio.sh script please remove from the base/templates/prometheus-install.yaml the section that does not correspond to the cluster provider.

 The `setup_istio.sh` scripts is a helper to install Istio with specific configurations for performance testing.
 The script provides a few ways to specify which version to install: